- This review contains affiliate links. Read more here.

 Curling up to sleep can also offer psychological comfort to dogs who feel unsafe.
 Consider how often you see photos of dogs in animal shelters huddled or curled up in the corner of their kennel.
 In a noisy, intimidating environment, curling up to sleep can help dogs feel protected and safe.

 In truth, the main reason dogs choose one sleep position over the other is simple: it’s comfortable!

-When your dog curls up to sleep, whether for warmth or protection, they’re mainly just trying to get comfortable.
+When your dog curls up to sleep, they’re mainly just trying to get comfortable.
 Even if they sleep in a crate, as long as they have space to stand up, stretch out, turn around, and lie down, they can get a great night’s sleep.

 You can help make your dog more comfortable by providing space and soft surfaces for sleeping.
 Couch-like beds and cave beds provide an opportunity for nesting, as do additional blankets or plush toys.

 The Best Dog Beds for Large Dogs

 PetFusion Ultimate Lounge Orthopedic Dog Bed (Verified Review)

 This dog bed is a bestseller for good reason: It’s durable, supportive, and the ideal place to enjoy a serious snooze.
 The PetFusion large orthopedic bed has everything aging dogs need from a bed, from a cushioned memory foam base to a bolster that’s perfect for napping on.
 We tried this bed with our office dogs at Rover, and all of them used the bolster as a headrest as if they knew it was a pillow just for them.
 Pretty adorable.